pdebelak/peterdebelak.com/about/index.md

 * Bicycles
 * Music
 * Games
+* Cooking

-He lives with his wife and two children in Chicago.
+He lives with his wife and two children in Evanston, IL.